pprachas/fenics_arclength/docs/source/index.rst

 The Arc Length Method, sometimes referred to as the Riks Method, is a method used to solve solid mechanics problems with geometric nonlinearity. with complex equilibrium paths.
-The library aims to keep the usage as similiar to `FEniCS <https://fenicsproject.org/download/archive/>`_ (version 2019.1.0) to allow for off-the-shelf implementation and integration with other FEniCS workflows..
+The library aims to keep the usage as similiar to `FEniCS <https://fenicsproject.org/download/archive/>`_ (version 2019.1.0) to allow for off-the-shelf implementation and integration with other FEniCS workflows.

 .. button-link:: https://github.com/pprachas/fenics_arclength